This Peach Smoothie Bowl tastes so good, it will feel like you’re eating dessert!

-After years of baking my Peaches and Cream Loaf from the Best Snacks Cookbook it was about time I made the flavors I love a bit more practical for a quick snack or meal.
+After years of baking my Peach Breakfast Bread, I knew it was about time I made the flavors I love a bit more practical for a quicker snack or breakfast on the go.
 So continuing in my smoothie bowl series I bring you one of my latest obsessions: the Peaches and Cream Smoothie Bowl.

 Check out how easy it is to make in this short video.